Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 A tad bit down the road is J Gumbo’s - my destination for cheap eats and creative thinking; try the Black and bleu dip with nachos, bumblebee stew, Cajun nachos, Jean Lafitte po’boy, creole ratatouille.
 Gerhardt’s is a little further north of downtown, but worth the drive for homemade German cuisine.
 Rick’s Smokehouse is another option for smoked ribs and pulled pork.

-Terre Haute is nearby other Prospect League clubs in Danville and Lafayette, Danville Stadium and Loeb Stadium are two older facilities that offer a great vibe during the summer months–note the Lafayette club will be playing out of Alexander Field during the 2020 season while Loeb goes through heavy renovations.
+Terre Haute is nearby other Prospect League clubs in Danville and Lafayette, Danville Stadium and Loeb Stadium are two other Prospect League facilities that offer a great vibe during the summer months.
 Another ballpark, Victory Field, is located a little bit over an hour in downtown Indianapolis and is one the best in the minor leagues.

 Fans 3